kumuduwije/CeyLabs-Intern-TGBot-EventRSVP/README.md

-## Join Our Telegram Group
+## Join Our Telegram Channel

 We have created a Telegram group for testing, discussions, and support related to this project.
 Feel free to join the group to collaborate with other users and developers, ask questions, and share your feedback.

 ### How to Join

-1. **Click the Invite Link:** Use the following link to join our Telegram group: [Join Telegram Group](https://t.me/+QJe-QXCJDPtkNDc1)
+1. **Click the Invite Link:** Use the following link to join our Telegram channel: [Join Telegram Channel](https://t.me/kayeventbot)
 2. **Follow the Instructions:** If you don't already have a Telegram account, you will be prompted to create one.
-If you already have an account, you will be redirected to the group.
+If you already have an account, you will be redirected to the channel.
+3. **Bot Commands:** You can see the list of bot commands in the channel and the link for the bot is pinned above.

 We look forward to your participation and contributions!